420th Flight Test Squadron

 The 420th Flight Test Squadron is an active United States Air Force squadron.

-The squadron was first activated as the 420th Night Fighter Squadron, one of the first dedicated night fighter operational training squadrons of the Air Force.
-It trained replacement night fighter pilots who were then deployed overseas into combat until its inactivation in March 1944 due to a re-alignment of training unit designations.
+The squadron's first predecessor was activated as the 420th Night Fighter Squadron, one of the first dedicated night fighter operational training squadrons of the Air Force.
+It trained replacement night fighter pilots who were then deployed overseas into combat until its disbanding in March 1944 due to a realignment of training units.